 CryoPen

-The Cryopen is an advanced medical-grade cryotherapy treatment that can safely treat and remove Moles, warts/plantar warts, seborrheic keratosis, keloids, skin tags, verrucas, pigmentation, age spots, sun damage, non-recurrent basal cell, molluscum, actinic keratosis, lentigo, dermatofibroma at the skin clinic in Beaconsfield, Bucks.
-It is unlikely that your GP or NHS will remove these skin lesions as they are deemed to be cosmetic treatments.
+The Cryopen is an advanced medical-grade cryotherapy treatment that can safely treat and remove moles, warts/plantar warts, seborrhoeic keratosis, keloids, skin tags, verrucas, pigmentation, age spots, sun damage, molluscum, lentigo, and dermatofibroma at the skin clinic in Beaconsfield.
+It is unlikely that your GP or NHS will remove these skin lesions, as they are deemed to be cosmetic treatments.
 However, at Skin Revision, it is a satisfactory way to professionally remove these blemishes with minimal discomfort.

 What is CryoPen?

-CryoPen is one of the most advanced forms of Cryotherapy used in the medical world today.
-Targeted nitrous oxide (reaching temperatures as low as minus 89 degree, freezes off the vessel to such an extent that it causes cell and capillary “die-off”.
+CryoPen is one of the most advanced forms of cryotherapy used in the medical world today.
+Targeted nitrous oxide (reaching temperatures as low as minus 89 degrees) freezes off the vessel to such an extent that it causes cell and capillary “die-off.”
 No harm is done to any area outside the area that is being treated.

 How long does it take to see the results?